Chhed13/terraform-aws-consul-service/README.md

 __Allways check the update on test cluster first.
 General Consul config may become incompatible__

 * Change `consul_version` to new one and make apply.
 Nothing breaks here
-* Connect to one [Consul server via CLI](https://www.consul.io/docs/commands/index.html#consul_http_addr) with admin token and make `consul leave`
-* Then terminate that instance via AWS console or CLI
+* Terminate one instance via AWS console or CLI
 * Wait new instance to up and running via ASG policy (usually it takes 1 minute to get up, up to 5 minute to trigger policy)
 * Insure in AWS console that your instance has 2 IP assigned - rear, but happen.
 If it was re-scheduled too fast ENI may not re-attach
   * If not: terminate on more time